aldebaro/ai6g/README.md

 10_channel_estimation_using_gan.ipynb - GAN: https://github.com/YudiDong/Channel_Estimation_cGAN - Yuichi (note: Wesin has executed this code and I know the author)

 11_time_series_processing.ipynb  – Synthetic channel data.
-Sequences, LSTM + GRU + Transformer - codigo do Globecom - Rodrigo
+Sequences, LSTM + GRU + Transformer - codigo do Globecom for synthetic data, and tracking? - Rodrigo

-12_anomaly_detection.ipynb - An example of Anomaly detection – From ITU Challenge? https://aiforgood.itu.int/event/anomaly-detection-based-on-log-analysis/
+12_log_files_anomaly_detection.ipynb - An example of Anomaly detection – From ITU Challenge? https://aiforgood.itu.int/event/anomaly-detection-based-on-log-analysis/
 https://github.com/ITU-AI-ML-in-5G-Challenge/ITU-ML5G-PS-CN2.1-Network-cloud-equipment-anomaly-and-root-cause-analysis
 but When I browse this anomaly detection site I do not find any code, but a .key file - João e Luan